Team

 Baldev Bhinder

 Baldev is a leading expert in O&G and Commodities and advises on all aspects of the supply chain from trading and trade finance arrangements to international recoveries and arbitration.
 He is a leading name in trade fraud cases and his views have been featured in the Singapore Business Times, Bloomberg, CNBC, CNA and the Financial Times.
-His practice covers international arbitration alongside complex Singapore and global litigation cases often marshalling teams of experts in crisis management situations.
-He has a wealth of experience in international cases and asset recovery and is presently involved in global litigation cases in at least 10 different countries.
+His practice covers both advisory and disputes including global litigation cases.
+His disputes practice often operates in crisis management situations covering international arbitration, Singapore court litigation, insolvency and restructuring.
+He is often called to lead or be part of global teams in international cases involving global enforcement or asset recovery.

 Baldev is recognised as a trailblazer in the legal sector: he is recognised as a Litigation Star by Benchmark Litigation and one of Asia’s Top 50 Disputes Lawyers by ALB.
 He is ranked by Legal 500, Chambers & Partners and Who’s Who Legal for his work.